 Visitor Spending.
 An estimated 1,213,026 recreation visits occurred at Sleeping Bear Dunes National Lakeshore in 2006.
 Recreation visitation at the Lakeshore has been relatively consistent over time.
-The 17-year average of 1.19 million recreation visits, including about 110,000 overnight stays, nearly matches the visitation in 2006 (see chapter 4 "Visitor Opportunities and Use" for more information on visitation).
+The 17-year average of 1.19 million recreation visits, including about 110,000 overnight stays, nearly matches the visitation in 2006 (see

-Based on an estimated origin profile of Lakeshore visitors and typical spending patterns, total annual visitor spending associated with the Lakeshore is estimated to be about \$32.8 million.
-The bulk of the total, about \$26.1 million (79%), is by non-local visitors staying overnight in area motels, bed-and-breakfasts, other lodging, and camping.
+Based on an estimated origin profile of Lakeshore visitors and typical spending patterns, a 2006 study of the economic contributions of national park system units estimated total annual visitor spending associated with the Lakeshore to be about \$33.4 million.
+The bulk of the total, about \$26.5 million (79%), is by non-local visitors staying overnight in area motels, bed-and-breakfasts, other lodging, and camping.
+(Stynes 2007).